widdix/aws-cf-templates/vpc/README.md

 ![Architecture](./vpc-nat-gateway.png?raw=true "Architecture")

 ### Installation Guide
-1. This templates depends on one of our VPC templates.
+1. This templates depends on one of our `vpc-*azs.yaml` templates.
 Please create a VPC stack first: <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=vpc-2azs&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates/vpc/vpc-2azs.yaml">Launch Stack</a>
 1. <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=vpc-nat-gateway&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates/vpc/vpc-nat-gateway.yaml">Launch Stack</a>
 1. Click **Next** to proceed with the next step of the wizard.
 1. Specify a name and all parameters for the stack.